juju/errors/README.md

 ``` go
 func Wrap(other, newDescriptive error) error
 ```
-Wrap changes the error value that is returned with LastError.
-The location of the Wrap call is also stored in the annotation stack.
+Wrap changes the Cause of the error.
+The location of the Wrap call is also stored in the error stack.

 For example: